NLnetLabs/rpki-doc/source/routinator/configuration.rst

 =============

-Routinator has a number of default settings, such as the location where files are stored, the refresh interval, and the log level.
+Routinator has a number of default settings, such as the location where files are stored, the refresh interval and the log level.
 You can view these settings by running:

 .. code-block:: text